sst/guide/_chapters/create-a-route-that-redirects.md

 }
 ```

 This simple component creates a `Route` where its children are rendered only if the user is authenticated.
-If the user is not authenticated, then it redirects to login page.
+If the user is not authenticated, then it redirects to the login page.
 Let's take a closer look at it:

 - Like all components in React, `AuthenticatedRoute` has a prop called `children` that represents all child components.
 Example child components in our case would be `NewNote`, `Notes` and `Settings`.

-- The `AuthenticatedRoute` component returns a `Route` component.
+- The `AuthenticatedRoute` component returns a React Router `Route` component.

-- We check if the user is authenticated by using the `useAppContext` hook.
+- We use the `useAppContext` hook to check if the user is authenticated.

-- If the user is authenticated, then we simply render `children`.
+- If the user is authenticated, then we simply render the `children` component.
 And if the user is not authenticated, then we use the `Redirect` React Router component to redirect the user to the login page.

-- We also pass in the current path to the login page (`redirect` in the querystring).
+- We also pass in the current path to the login page (`redirect` in the query string).
 We will use this later to redirect us back after the user logs in.
-We get this by using the `useLocation` React Router hook.
+We use the `useLocation` React Router hook to get this info.

 We'll do something similar to ensure that the user is not authenticated.